blex-max/wgbs_tools/README.md

 ![alt text](docs/img/wgbstools_overview.png "wgbstools overview") This project is developed by Netanel Loyfer and Jonathan Rosenski in [Prof. Tommy Kaplan's lab](https://www.cs.huji.ac.il/~tommy/) at the Hebrew University, Jerusalem, Israel.

+## FORK CHANGELOG
+15/05/2025:
+- segmentor.cpp algorithm changed to emit segment scores
+- segment.py wrapper changed to accomdate the above
+- multiprocessing made more polite, stopped massive memory grab, default to 1 thread
+- installation instructions changed in README.md to include installation of python deps into venv
+- added check for python version 3.7-3.11 in installation instructions - possibly unneeded as not commented upon in original README.md, but done in the pyproject.toml

 ## Quick start
 ### Installation